 What to Bring with You to Disney Water Parks

 - A Waterproof Tote Bag is handy.
-I had two; one to hold water shoes and the other to hold clothing (holding our dry change of clothing on the way in and to hold our wet suits on the way out!)
+I had two; one to hold water shoes and the other to hold clothing (the water proof bag held our dry change of clothing on the way in and held our wet suits on the way out!)

 - Sunscreen is a MUST.
 We lathered up on the bus ride.
 I’d recommend reapplying several times throughout the day.
 A sunscreen that can be applied to damp skin is ideal, like Neutrogena Wet Skin Kids Sunscreen Spray.

 - Drinking water is another must-have, to stay hydrated under the hot sun.
-You can bring in your own full bottles (or request ice water at the restaurants).
+You can bring in your own full bottles (or request ice water at the quick service dining locations).

 - Protective gear for cells phones like the Submariner Waterproof Phone Pouch.